A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Relation between negative- and positive- solutions of Dirac equation

 respectively.
 Changing to a reference frame in which the particle moves with a momentum $\bp$, its four-momentum $(m,0,0,0)$ is changed to $p=(p^0,\bp)$, meanwhile, the spinors $U_0$ and $V_0$ are changed to $U(\bp)$ and $V(\bp)$, respectively, by a Lorentz transformation $\Lambda(\bp)$, with

-A negative-$p^0$ solution of the first type discussed above is written as $\psi(x) = U_-(\bp) e^{-ipx}$ with $p_0 <0$, where $U_-(\bp)$ satisfies Eq.(\ref{stat-DE}).
+Next, a negative-$p^0$ solution of the first type discussed above is written as $\psi(x) = U_-(\bp) e^{-ipx}$ with $p_0 <0$.
+Its spinor part $U_-(\bp)$ satisfies Eq.(\ref{stat-DE}).
 Straightforward derivation shows that, in the rest frame in which the particle has a four-momentum $(-m,0,0,0)$, the solution takes the form

 The Lorentz transformation, which brings the four-momentum $(-m,0,0,0)$ to $p=(-|p^0|,\bp)$, should bring $(m,0,0,0)$ to $(|p^0|,-\bp)$.
 Hence, for the spin degree of freedom, this transformation is written as $\Lambda(-\bp)$, bringing $\xi^A$ to $u^A(-\bp)$ and $\ov\eta_{B'}$ to $\ov v_{A'}(-\bp)$.
 Then,